pattichis/AIML/README.md

 # AIML
 This is an education repository that aims to teach AI and Machine Learning using images.

+The website provides Google Colab notebooks used for teaching middle-school and high-school students to program AI models using Python.
+The website provides material for two major projects.
+The first project involved the creation of a digital color video using hexadecimal (see Session 8).
+The second project was to train multiple AI models (see [Session 16](###-session-16.-models)).

 To cite the website, please use:<br>
 ** Pattichis, M.S.
 (2025).
 Train your own Mini AI!, Summer School, CYENS.
 Nicosia, Cyprus. https://github.com/pattichis/AIML. **